Updated: May 19

 After Lunch, we had a tour around the town by a local guide dressed in the traditional Scottish attire.
 The guide told us stories of the town both historical and legendary, while taking us all over.

-We went through Old Town, The Royal Mile, Castle Hill, Lawn Market, High Street George IV Bridge, The Mound, Grassmarket, Victoria Street, a bit of New Town, and for all the potterheads… we walked by Tom Riddell’s Grave and walked by the Café where J.K.
+We went through Old Town, The Royal Mile, Castle Hill, Lawn Market, High Street George IV Bridge, The Mound, Grassmarket, Victoria Street, a bit of New Town, and for all the other potterheads out there… we walked by Tom Riddell’s Grave and the Café where J.K.
 Rowling wrote the first Harry Potter book.
-We even saw the grave of John Knox.... which now is in a parking lot of a Scottish law building, but at least it's not like a Walmart or something.
+I can say that I drank a cappuccino from the same place my favorite series was brought to life.

 *Fun fact we drove by the largest equine statue in the world, which was built in 2014 by Andy Scott and created to draw people into the Helix Park.*

-After strolling through the castle pretending I was in the movie Brave our program took us on a little detour to meet some of Scotland's most beloved...
+After strolling through the castle pretending I was in the movie 'Brave', our program took us on a little detour to meet some of Scotland's most beloved.
 The Hairy Coo's.
 We were able to feed and pet these fluffy babes before heading back on the bus for dinner.